ujagaga/DualQuadRelayWiFiControl/README.md

 ## Note
 When configuring the device to use your home network, either use your router settings to assign a static IP address, or specify a static IP address in the WiFi settings.
 That way you will know the device address to connect to.

+The module I used can be powered from either one of:
+1. 5V DC
+2. 7V to 30V DC
+3. 220V AC

+The relays all have 3 contacts: Normally Open, Normally Closed and Common.

 ## Status
 Finished